"A GOLDEN FUTURE"

 Nature Comes In All Colors

-This piece combines the values of solidarity, equality, one world and sustainability, which I believe are fundamental for our future.
+This piece combines the values of solidarity, equality, one world, and sustainability, which I believe are fundamental for our future.
 In my opinion, a lot is in transformation already.
-In so many different regards people are raising their voices and developing more and more ideas how to make this world a better place.
+In so many different regards people are raising their voices and develop more and more ideas how to make this world an even better place.
 Transformation is a process and there is still a lot that can be done.
 Just think about one thing that would make this world a better place and try to live it!

 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.”

 Art inspired by #fridaysforfuture, #blm #equality SOLD

 throughout the country